careneA/ai4all-official.github.io/README.md

-# Ethical Trading - INVESTHIC
+# Ethical Investment - INVESTHIC

 INVESTHIC is an AI-powered tool designed to help investors make ethical, socially responsible, and data-driven trading decisions.
 Using financial news sentiment analysis, ESG (Environmental, Social, Governance) metrics, and ROI projections, INVESTHIC provides a transparent, interactive platform to evaluate companies for responsible investing.